mehul6810/mehul6810/README.md

   - 📊 Data Science and Analytics
   - 👨‍💻 App Development
 - 🔭 I’m currently working on :
-  - A Machine Learning Grouping Tool for Gies College of Business.
-  - A Voice assistant application for AARP's Staying Sharp Program.
+  - A Membership Prediction Model for AARP's Membership data.
 - 💼 I'm currently working with :
   - AARP Tech Nest                         (Software Engineering Intern)
-  - Gies Disruption Lab                    (Project Manager)
+  - Gies Disruption Lab                    (Director of Recruiting)
-  - Eta Kappa Nu Alpha, ECE Honors Society (Treasurer)
+  - Eta Kappa Nu Alpha, ECE Honors Society (Vice President)
 - 🌱 I’m currently learning :
   - To work as a Project Manager at the Gies Disruption Lab.
   - To build voice skills which have cross-platform compatibility.
 (Using Jovo Framework)